comingkms/MicrobioAMR/Emu_database/README.md

-1. Downloard emu database from the Emu GitHub page [Emu github](https://github.com/treangenlab/emu) and save into the Emu_database folder
+1. Download the emu database from the EMU GitHub repository[Emu github](https://github.com/treangenlab/emu)  and save it to the Emu_database directory.